HackYourFuture/JavaScript1/Week8/MAKEME.md

 writeDataToFile(data);
 ```

+### Step 5: Read before next lecture

+_Deadline Sunday morning_

+Go trough the reading material in the [README.md](/Week8/README.md) to prepare for your next class

 >Upload your homework in your "hyf-javascript3" Github repository.
 Make sure to create a new folder "week2" first.
 Upload your homework files inside the week2 folder and write a description for this “commit”.